Five DIY Video Light Diffusers You Already Own

 Conclusion

 To recap: You can cut and shape these items as needed.
-You can attach them to the barn doors of your light as long as they are heat resistant or you’re running LEDs.
+You can attach them to the barn doors of your light as long as they are heat-resistant or you’re running LEDs.
 Always be conscious of the heat of your tungsten lights and the flammability of your diffusion.

 Indie filmmaking is all about creatively getting the job done without the budget to buy your way out of a situation.
 It’s no less so here.

-Know of any other items that pull double duty as diffusion?
+Do you know of any other items that pull double duty as diffusion?
 Let us know in the comments below!

-• Nikola Stojković
+By Nikola Stojković

 Nikola Stojković is a writer and filmmaker based out of Chicago.
 His short films have screened at festivals across the USA.
 When not shooting, he enjoys writing film reviews and playing his accordion, Fortunata.

-Leave a Comment
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.